-The Viberzi lawsuits claim the manufacturer of Viberzi failed to warn doctors that the drug increases the risks of pancreatitis for patients who are missing their gallbladder.
+The Viberzi lawsuit claims the manufacturer of Viberzi failed to warn doctors that the drug increases the risks of pancreatitis for patients who are missing their gallbladder.

-Plaintiff attorneys claim patients who have had their gallbladder removed have an increased risk of serious and potentially fatal pancreatitis (inflammation of the pancreas) when taking Viberzi (also known as Eluxadoline). p>
+As part of the Viberzi lawsuit filings, plaintiff attorneys argue that patients who have had their gallbladder removed have an increased risk of serious and potentially fatal pancreatitis (inflammation of the pancreas) when taking Viberzi (also known as Eluxadoline).

 On March 15, 2017, the FDA issued a Drug Safety Communication regarding hospitalizations and deaths associated with patients who had taken Viberzi and who had undergone a cholecystectomy, the removal of the gallbladder.